gajdipajti/openwrt-build-configs/tiny-cyrus-19.07/README.md

 At the end I decided to cherry-pick 5 dropbear commits and create my own tagged release.
 And again, just to emphasize:

 > This is NOT and official OpenWRT release.
 I am just a user, who wants to keep some of his devices usable.

+*Note: Ubuntu 22.04.5 is the last LTS version that can build the openwrt-19.07.* branch.*

 ### 0.1.
 Changelog